potetm/potetm.github.io/_posts/2014-01-25-responsive-design-csp.md

         (b/merge out))))
 ```

 Nolen's go block outlines a *process*.
 Go figure, right?
 But let that really sink in.
-He's dealing with asynchronous events, executing in an
+He's dealing with asynchronous events, yet he is
-unknown order, yet he's able to write code that iteratively states what he wants done.
+able to program and reason as if it *were* synchronous.

 My code, on the other hand, outlines a *flow*.
 Information comes in, and things *react* to that information.
 There is no process per se.
 Things just *happen*.

 And that, my friends, is the fundamental difference between FRP and CSP, at least as best as I can figure.

-CSP allows you to stop thinking about events and execution order and allows you to focus on *processes*.
-Everything is framed in terms of
+CSP allows you to stop thinking about events and execution order and allows you to focus on *processes* (CSP *is* Communicating Sequential
-what jobs need to be done.
-You break a problem into its fundamental steps, create a process for each step, and watch the magic happen.
+*Processes* after all).
+Everything is framed in terms of what jobs need to be done.
+You break a problem into its fundamental steps, create
+a process for each step, and watch the magic happen.
 This is a very different mindset from every other solution that I know of.
-Callbacks are about reacting to events.
-Promises are about
+Callbacks
-reacting to events.
+are about reacting to events.
+Promises are about reacting to events.
 The R in FRP is "Reactive".

 This, in my mind, is *huge*.
 It took a long time for me to really grok this simple fact, but once I did, I immediately saw the power and
 flexibility it might afford.
 If nothing else, seeing problems from this very different angle might have a massive impact on the nature of